 Because most private loans cost more than the education loans offered by the federal government, and most have variable interest rates tied to your credit score, we recommend that families research the various private loans before electing to use this payment option.

-Washington College does not partner with any particular lenders.
-Any private loans displayed within our FastChoice counseling are random selections, based on a historical listing of lenders which students at Washington College have used in the past 5 years.
-The Office of Student Aid staff would be happy to help answer questions you may have related to alternative/private loans.
+Washington College does not partner with any lenders.
+Any private loans displayed within our FastChoice private loan counseling are random selections, based on a historical listing of lenders students at Washington College have used in the past 5 years.
+The Office of Student Financial Aid staff would be happy to answer questions you may have related to alternative/private loans.
 Students are encouraged to compare the terms and conditions of the various private loans before applying.